Green Day: 2007–2011: 21st Century Breakdown and American Idiots stage adaptation

-Wal-Mart refused to carry the album as it contains a Parental Advisory sticker and requested that Green Day release a censored edition.
+Walmart refused to carry the album, as it contains a Parental Advisory sticker, and requested that Green Day release a censored edition.
 The band members did not wish to change any lyrics on the album and responded by stating, "There's nothing dirty about our record ...
 They want artists to censor their records in order to be carried in there.
 We just said no. We've never done it before.
 You feel like you're in 1953 or something."

-In 2009, the band met with award-winning director Michael Mayer and many cast and crew members of the Tony Award-winning musical Spring Awakening to create a stage version of the album American Idiot.
-American Idiot opened in the Berkeley Repertory Theatre during the end of 2009.
-The show features an expanded story of the original album, with new characters such as Will, Extraordinary Girl, and Favorite Son.
-On April 20, 2010, American Idiot opened on Broadway, and Green Day released the soundtrack to the musical, featuring a new song by Green Day entitled "When It's Time".
-In June 2010 iTunes released "When It's Time" as a single.
+In 2009, the band met with award-winning director Michael Mayer, along with many cast and crew members of the Tony Award-winning musical Spring Awakening, to create a stage version of the album American Idiot.
+The musical American Idiot opened in the Berkeley Repertory Theatre at the end of 2009.
+The show featured an expanded story of the original album, with new characters such as Will, Extraordinary Girl, and Favorite Son.
+On April 20, 2010, American Idiot opened on Broadway, and Green Day released the soundtrack to the musical, featuring a new song titled "When It's Time".
+In June 2010, it was released as a single on iTunes.

-During the Spike TV Video Game Awards 2009, it was announced that Green Day was set to have its own Rock Band video game titled Green Day: Rock Band, as a follow-up to the last band specific Rock Band game, The Beatles: Rock Band.
-The game features the full albums of Dookie, American Idiot, and 21st Century Breakdown as well as select songs from the rest of Green Day's discography.
+During the Spike TV Video Game Awards 2009, it was announced that Green Day was set to have its own Rock Band video game titled Green Day: Rock Band (2010), as a follow-up to the last band-specific game, The Beatles: Rock Band (2009).
+The game features the full albums of Dookie, American Idiot, and 21st Century Breakdown, as well as select songs from the rest of Green Day's discography.

-During the second leg of the 21st Century Breakdown World Tour the band members stated that they were writing new material.
-In an interview with Kerrang! magazine, Armstrong spoke about the possible new album: "We did some demos in Berlin, some in Stockholm, some just outside of Glasgow and some in Amsterdam.
+During the second leg of the 21st Century Breakdown World Tour, the band members stated they were writing new material.
+In an interview with Kerrang! magazine, Armstrong spoke about the possible new album: "We did some demos in Berlin, some in Stockholm, some just outside of Glasgow, and some in Amsterdam.
 We wanted get [the songs] down in some early form."
 The band members also stated that the group was recording a live album of the tour, featuring the previously unreleased song "Cigarettes and Valentines".
-In October 2010, Dirnt was interviewed by Radio W, mentioning that the group had completed the writing process of the ninth studio album.
-In the interview, Dirnt also mentioned that a new live album would "most likely" be released.
-The live CD/DVD and CD/Blu-ray entitled Awesome as Fuck was released on March 22, 2011.
+In October 2010, Dirnt was interviewed by Radio W and mentioned that the group had completed the writing process of their ninth studio album.
+Dirnt also mentioned that a new live album would most likely be released.
+The live CD/DVD and CD/Blu-ray titled Awesome as Fuck was released on March 22, 2011.